Medical Equipment Machinery Moving at Overlake

-Medical Equipment
+Project Type: Medical Equipment Relocation

-The medical imaging project presented unique challenges that required specialized rigging and machinery moving services to remove three massive MRI machines and two large CT scanners from the Medical Center’s second floor.
+Our team’s experience and ingenuity was called on to develop a strategic plan to complete a sensitive medical equipment moving project at the Overlake Medical Center in Bellevue, WA.
+The medical imaging project presented unique challenges that required precision handling and machinery moving services to remove three massive MRI machines and two large CT scanners from the Medical Center’s second floor.
 The equipment was then prepared for shipment or relocated and installed in the Center’s Medical Imaging Department on the building’s first floor.
-We also installed a newly purchased MRI machine on the first floor.

 During the project planning phase, our engineers needed to take into account a number of complicating factors.
 Faced with uniquely challenging needs, our team devised strategic solutions to successfully carry the medical equipment moving project through to completion.
-Challenges included:

 • The need to develop specialized rigging strategies using equipment that could lift massively sized, extremely heavy – but also extremely delicate – loads.